-When CS50 IDE first starts, there should be a terminal tab open at the bottom, by default.
-You can also open a new terminal tab in that or any other pane of your choice by clicking the plus button atop that pane, and choosing New Terminal.
+When CS50 IDE first starts, there should be a terminal tab open at the bottom by default.
+You can also open a new terminal tab in that or any other pane of your choice by clicking the button atop that pane, and choosing New Terminal.
 Alternatively, you may just hit Alt + T (on a PC) or Option + T (on a Mac).

 By default, the current working directory (CWD) in a new terminal is your

-~/workspace directory.
+~/ directory.
 You can always navigate to your desired directory using

-TIP: To open a terminal in a different directory, navigate to that directory in your file browser, right-click (on a PC) or Ctrl-click (on a Mac) on the directory’s name, and choose Open Terminal Here.
+cd path/to/directory.
+To open a terminal in a different directory, navigate to that directory in your file browser, right-click (on a PC) or Ctrl-click (on a Mac) on the directory’s name, and choose Open Terminal Here.

 Copying and Pasting¶

 You will be often using the same commands over and over.
 Whether you don’t remember a particular command, or too lazy to type it again, you can leverage the command history that is kept by your terminals.
-You can scroll up and down through the list of commands by hitting your keyboard’s up or down arrow.
+You can scroll up and down through the list of commands by pressing your keyboard’s up or down arrow.

 From time to time you will need to clear your terminal so that it’s easier to see what you’re doing.
 There are two main ways to do that

 - Press Ctrl + K (on a PC) or ⌘ + K (on a Mac).
-This way actually clears the terminal; you won’t be able to scroll back up and see what got cleared.
+This actually clears the terminal; you won’t be able to scroll back up and see what got cleared.